Explainable machine learning for neoplasms diagnosis via electrocardiograms: an externally validated study: Results

 \subsection{Predictive performance}

 Table \ref{tab:aurocs} shows the predictive performance of our model across multiple neoplasms, assessed through AUROC scores on the internal and external test sets.
 The 95\% prediction intervals offer an understanding of the reliability of these metrics.
 Similarly, within each figure we report the class prevalance of each neoplasm within their respective datasets, which provides context in regards the representative distribution of the populations.
 The MIMIC cohort shows prevalence between 0.11\% to 12.38\%, whereas the Korean cohort shows significantly lower prevalences between 0.04\% to 3.26\%.

-Notably, from the respiratory system, the most accurately predictable neoplasm is ``C343: malignant neoplasm of lower lobe, bronchus or lung'' with 0.8579 AUROC, from the urological system ``C679: malignant neoplasm of bladder'' with 0.8107 AUROC, from the digestive system ``C15: malignant neoplasm of esophagus'' with 0.8479 AUROC, from the gynecological system ``N80: endometriosis'' with 0.8826, and from the cerebral system ``C793: secondary malignant neoplasm of brain and cerebral meningioma'' with 0.7311.
+Notably, from the respiratory system, the most accurately predictable neoplasm is ``C343: Lower lung cancer'' with 0.855 AUROC, from the urological system ``C679: Bladder cancer, unspecified'' with 0.833 AUROC, from the digestive system ``C24: Biliary tract cancer'' with 0.837 AUROC, from the gynecological system ``N80: Endometriosis'' with 0.879, and from the cerebral system ``C793: Brain metastases'' with 0.738.
+For simplicity, we restrict ourselves to results achieved by the XGBoost model.
+In the appendix, we present additional results for the LR and MLP baselines.
+All three models often perform comparably, which underlines the robustness of our findings.
+Across all tasks, the XGBoost model shows the overall best performance and was therefore selected for all further investigations.

+Extending beyond discriminative performance in terms of AUROC scores, we demonstrate three facets of model performance in Figure~\ref{fig:main_grid} at the example of condition ``C38: Lung cancer''.
+The ROC curves (left panel) align with the high predictive performance in both the internal and external test set.
+The calibration curve (middle panel) demonstrates good calibration, underlining the reliability of predicted probabilities.
+The decision curve (right panel) demonstrates clinical utility in comparison to the two baseline strategies considered.
+Given the low prevalences of all conditions in the dataset, both the calibration curves and the relevant part of the decision curves concentrate in the low probability threshold range.